 Where and how to request your rights

-By means of a written statement addressed to the person responsible, either by post or email, indicating the reference “Personal Data”, and specifying the right you wish to exercise and in relation to which personal data.
+By means of a written statement addressed to the person responsible, either by email, indicating the reference “Personal Data”, and specifying the right you wish to exercise and in relation to which personal data.